-On some Fiery servers, the user can access the Fiery functions at the Fiery NX station monitor, through the Fiery QuickTouch software on the touchscreen display, or through any monitor connected to the Fiery server.
+The user can access the Fiery functions at the Fiery NX station monitor or through the Fiery QuickTouch software on the touchscreen display on some Fiery servers, or through any monitor connected to the Fiery server.
 Security access on the Fiery server with Fiery NX station is controlled through a Windows Administrator password.
 The touchscreen display provides very limited functions that do not impose any security risk.